kodemoar/yomsoleapp/README.md

 A demo implementation of some console application (written in C#), primarily aiming to function as an assistive accompaniment for common terminal activities.

-The most recommended way is to use a command-line parser which does all the heavy-lifting for you, like this one called [NDesk.Options](https://nuget.org/packages/NDesk.Options/).
+The most recommended way is to use a command-line parser which does all the heavy-lifting for you, like this one called [NDesk.Options](https://nuget.org/packages/NDesk.Options/) or [Command Line Parser](https://archive.codeplex.com/?p=commandline).

 Add `yom.exe` to your `PATH` for convenient command line access in Windows.
 Alternatively, `yomsole.exe` is also directly executable for basic commands.